lbrodier87/template_shiny_2/README.md

 installed in R, the package is then called `shinytemplate` (`template_shiny` is not a valid R package name).

-## Packages only available on github required to use the package
+## Packages only available on github and required to use the package

 Two packages need to be installed and are not available on CRAN.
 You can install them with the following commands: